SFDO-Tooling/Metecho/CONTRIBUTING.md

 in Metecho.

 Use the app's "App ID" as `GITHUB_APP_ID`, "Client ID" as `GITHUB_CLIENT_ID`, and "Client secret" as `GITHUB_CLIENT_SECRET`.
-These are stored in a lastpass note.
+These are stored in a shared lastpass note.

 Finally, generate a new private key for the app and set it as the `GITHUB_APP_KEY` environment variable (the entire key, not a path to one).
 If